jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 Insight into motivations and decision-making has professional benefits too.
 We have office relationships we’re trying to manage.
 Understanding ourselves leads to a better understanding of others, which only leads to better outcomes.
 This amounts to better performance, better communication, better productivity.

-In therapy and in my career as a software engineer, I approach problems with the same basic questions in mind: What block of code is running?
-What is it trying to accomplish?

 #### The Takeaway

 Therapy is about breaking old patterns.
 It’s about awareness.
 It requires studying yourself.
+It’s the same as going to the dentist for routine checkups and cleaning; it’s mental floss.

 Again, it’s simple but it’s not easy.

-Fortunately, we don’t have to do this on our own.
-If you or someone you know can use more information finding a therapist, reach out to the folks running Psychology Today [here](https://www.psychologytoday.com/us/therapists).

-References

-National Institutes of Health (November 18, 2015).
-10 percent of US adults have drug use disorder at some point in their lives.
-National Institutes of Health https://www.nih.gov/news-events/news-releases/10-percent-us-adults-have-drug-use-disorder-some-point-their-lives